karenlyyys/my-app/README.md

 A chat app for mobile devices using React Native.
 Users will be able to chat with other users, send images, and share location

 User Stories
-● As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
+<p>● As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my
+friends and family.</p>
 ● As a user, I want to be able to send messages to my friends and family members to exchange the latest news.
 ● As a user, I want to send images to my friends to show them what I’m currently doing.